ESM3535 - Managed Service Companies (MSC): Calculating the Deemed Employment Payment (DEP)

 It is important to note that the normal employment income rules apply when working out whether a particular expense can be deducted at Step Two.
 These rules are very rigorous and many expenses met by the MSC will not satisfy them, see EIM31600.

-It is particularly important to note that when calculating allowable expenses, the workers is treated as being employed by the MSC to provide the relevant services.
+It is particularly important to note that when calculating allowable expenses, the worker is treated as being employed by the MSC to provide the relevant services.
 The practical consequence of this is that expenses (particularly but not exclusively travelling and subsistence expenses) which simply put the worker in a position to undertake the duties with the particular end client are not allowable and cannot be deducted when arriving at the sum liable to PAYE and NICs.

 Expenses relating to use of a vehicle